Pheadar/DataViz_2024/README.md

-# Data Visualisation and Data-driven Decision Making 2024
-# Final Project: The Visual Story of Fernando Alonso's Formula 1 Career
+# Data Visualisation and Data-driven Decision Making 2024<br>Exam Project: *The Visual Story of Fernando Alonso's Formula 1 Career*

 ## Table of Contents